 - Identify the types of subsidiary ledgers.

-- Note the applications of the different types of trial balances.
+- Specify the applications of the different types of trial balances.

-- Cite the types of journal entries used to modify account balances and record transactions.
+- Identify the types of journal entries used to modify account balances and record transactions.

 - Recognize the core and delayed steps used to close the books.

 - State the methods used to fine-tune the closing process, and which activities do not improve the process.

 - Identify bank reconciliation terminology, as well as the applicability of petty cash reconciliations.